Brown falcon: Diet

 The brown falcon eats small mammals, including house mice.
 They also eat young rabbits in the summer.
 It also eats small birds, lizards, snakes, and a variety of invertebrates, particularly caterpillars, grasshoppers, crickets, and beetles.
 Insects form the bulk of the animals' diets during winter and the falcons often chase the insects on the ground.

 Behaviour

-Brown falcons and other Australian firehawks have been observed picking up sticks with flames and dropping them to spread fires and prey on escaping animals.
+Brown falcons and other Australian firehawks have been said to pick up sticks with flames and dropping them to spread fires and prey on escaping animals.
+According to Audubon, "That anecdotal evidence is sourced from personal testimonies by Australian firefighters and aboriginal people, as well as historical literature, and amounts to 14 firsthand narratives of this specific occurrence."